-The default operating configuration of the DNT24DK developer's kit is point-to-point with transparent serial data at 9600 bps, 8N1.
-One DNT24 is preconfigured as a base and the other as a remote.
+The default operating configuration of the DNT90DK developer's kit is point-to-point with transparent serial data at 9600 bps, 8N1.
+One DNT90P is preconfigured as a base and the other as a remote.
 Labels on the bottom of the interface boards specify Base or Remote.
+The defaults can be overridden to test other operating configurations using the DNT90 Demo utility discussed in Section 8.5.